Business ethics: Overview

 Business ethics reflects the philosophy of business, of which one aim is to determine the fundamental purposes of a company.
 Business purpose expresses the company's reason for existing.
-Modern discussion on the purpose of business has been freshened by views from thinkers such as Richard R. Ellesworth, Peter Drucker, and Nikos Mourkogiannis: Traditional views held that the purpose of a business organization is to make profit for shareholders.
+Modern discussion on the purpose of business has been freshened by views from thinkers such as Richard R. Ellesworth, Peter Drucker, and Nikos Mourkogiannis: Earlier views such as Milton Friedman's held that the purpose of a business organization is to make a profit for shareholders.
 Nevertheless, the purpose of maximizing shareholder's wealth often "fails to energize employees".
-In practice, many non-shareholders also benefit from a firm's economic activity, among them empolyees through contractual compensation and its broader impact, consumers by the tangible or non-tangible value derived from their purchase choices; society as a whole through taxation and/or the company's involvement in social action when it occurs.
+In practice, many non-shareholders also benefit from a firm's economic activity, among them employees through contractual compensation and its broader impact, consumers by the tangible or non-tangible value derived from their purchase choices; society as a whole through taxation and/or the company's involvement in social action when it occurs.
 On the other hand, if a company's purpose is to maximize shareholder returns, then sacrificing profits for other concerns is a violation of its fiduciary responsibility.
 Corporate entities are legal persons but this does not mean they are legally entitled to all of the rights and liabilities as natural persons.

 Ethics are the rules or standards that govern our decisions on a daily basis.
 Many consider "ethics" with conscience or a simplistic sense of "right" and "wrong".
 Others would say that ethics is an internal code that governs an individual's conduct, ingrained into each person by family, faith, tradition, community, laws, and personal mores.
 Corporations and professional organizations, particularly licensing boards, generally will have a written code of ethics that governs standards of professional conduct expected of all in the field.

 It is important to note that "law" and "ethics" are not synonymous, nor are the "legal" and "ethical" courses of action in a given situation necessarily the same.
 Statutes and regulations passed by legislative bodies and administrative boards set forth the "law".
 Slavery once was legal in the US, but one certainly would not say enslaving another was an "ethical" act.